-The cute small town of Oak Glen is the epitome of fall.
+The cute town of Oak Glen turns into the epitome of fall.
 You will find the beautiful colors of the changing season, apple picking, fall festivals, homemade pies, jams, and more.

-- Go Apple Picking at Riley’s Apple Farm.
+- Go Apple Picking at Los Rios Rancho.

-- Taste test and purchase some of Moms Country Orchards jams, apples, homemade pies, apples, and other goodies.
-I LOVE their pumpkin pie jam.
+- Visit and purchase some of Mom’s Country Orchards jams, apples, homemade pies, apples, and other goodies.
+I LOVE their pumpkin pie butter.
 Spread some on a graham cracker with whip cream and you have an instant pumpkin pie craving fix from your fridge.

 - Stop by Apple Annie’s and take home one of their famous 5-lb high mile apple pie.